sci-42ver/SICP_SDF/SDF_notes.md

   2. predicate like `(? x ,number?)`.
   3. extension in exercises.
   4. ...
+- unification
+  - doesn't consider recursive unification.
+    The implicit renaming in SDF_exercises/software/sdf/unification/type-resolver.scm is not used for unification but for the *general* `type:...` var is used many times.
 # Appendix B
 ## concepts not covered in SICP up to now
 - > In MIT/GNU Scheme we can use the sugar recursively, to write: